The Best Day Trading Strategy For Beginners

-Rather than meddling with the position when you have neither confidence in your skill nor control of your emotions, leave your stop and target alone.
 Instead, take out a piece of paper and write down what you would have done if you were managing your position actively.
 Recording what-ifs is a great way to evaluate your judgment.
 Again, your focus is to learn.

 Once you have a sizeable sample (>30 trades), compare the results of passive management versus if you had managed it actively.
-You can then evaluate if you should be actively managing your trades.
+You can then decide if you want to start managing your trades actively.

-Adhering to passive management can also deter a beginner from canceling the stop loss order, our ultimate risk control tool.
+Adhering to passive management can also deter a beginner from canceling the stop-loss order, our primary risk control tool.

 Example: Adapting the 9/30 Day Trading Strategy For Beginners

-Let’s take a look at how we can adapt the 9/30 trading setup for beginners according to the characteristics discussed above.
+Let’s look at how we can adapt the 9/30 trading setup for beginners according to the characteristics discussed above.

-- The best trades of 9/30 trade setup are the first pullbacks after a new crossover.
-We will restrict our day trading strategy to taking only these best trades.
+- In theory, the best trades of the 9/30 strategy are the first pullbacks after a new crossover.
+So let’s restrict our approach to taking only these best trades.
 This limitation will ensure that we do not overtrade.

-- 9/30 trading strategy capitalizes on retracements within a trending market.
+- The 9/30 trading strategy capitalizes on retracements within a trending market.
 So following its rules will naturally keep you with the trend.

-- Place your target at the previous trend high/low and place stop a tick below/above the signal bar.
+- Place your target at the previous trend high/low and place your stop-loss a tick below/above the signal bar.
 Do not adjust.

-Take a look at our Trading Setups collection for many other day trading strategies that you can adapt for beginners.
+Finally, please look at our trend pullback trading strategies for more ideas that you can adapt for beginners.